kgingras/blog/about.md

 ##Hobbies

-I am currently apart of [Groove Percussion Group](http://umuac.org/groove/),
+I am currently apart of [Groove Percussion Group](http://umuac.org/groove/), a very diverse musical group on campus that specializes in drumming on